EnterpriseDB/tpa/docs/src/efm.md

 # Configuring EFM

-TPAexec will install and configure EFM when `failover_manager` is set to `efm`.
+TPA will install and configure EFM when `failover_manager` is set to `efm`.

 Note that EFM is only available via EDB's package repositories